DC/OS comes with several tools relevant for application debugging:

 - System Logs

-In DC/OS, there are multiple options for accessing any of these logs: the DC/OS GUI the DC/OS CLI, or HTTP endpoints.
+In DC/OS, there are multiple options for accessing any of these logs: the DC/OS web interface the DC/OS CLI, or HTTP endpoints.
 Moreover, DC/OS rotate logs by default to prevent utilizing all available disk space.

 Connect to Master Node